dustinpfister/blog_posts/_posts/lodash_replace.md

 ## 2 - Vanilla javaScript and String.replace

 Lodash replace is one of many methods in lodash that are somewhat redundant when it comes to what is available in plain old native javaScript by itself.
-The lodash \_.replace method is a String method, and in the native javaScript String prototype there is the String.replace method that works in more or less the same way as the lodash method.
+The lodash \_.replace method is a String method, and in the [native javaScript String prototype there is the String.replace method](/2019/04/08/js-string-replace/) that works in more or less the same way as the lodash method.

 Some methods in lodash do work a littler differently, for example the [\_.map](/2018/02/02/lodash_map/) method is a collection method that will work well on most objects in general while the Array.map method is just an Array prototype method.
 However when it comes to \_.replace there does not seem to be much of anything that really sets it apart.

-### 2.1 - Basic sxample of String.replace
+### 2.1 - Basic sample of String.replace

 So the above basic example can also be done with the native String.replace like this.